Apple Refuses To Enable iPhone Emergency Settings that Could Save Countless Lives

 Does this open up security concerns?
 Is this AML a new thing that will probably be put into the next version iPhone 7s and 8?
 Did Apple ever get the Specs for this?
 Could this conflict with something else...

-Apple tends to have a slower development schedule then Android, and Apple is less likely to release partial impleme
+Apple tends to have a slower development schedule then Android, and Apple is less likely to release partial implementations.

+But stating it is easy, without actually knowing all the details, is rather stupid.

-Now Tell Us What You Really Think (Score:3)
+Now Tell Us What You Really Think (Score:5, Insightful)

 Is it just me, or does this summary seem very one-sided and accusatory?